duneaught/diversitymod/README.md

 Random Passive Starting Items
 -----------------------------

+If any character gets Isaac's Heart as a random starting item, Blood Rights is removed from the Treasure Room pool and will not be found in game.

 Some passive items are EXCLUDED from the random starting items.
 Characters cannot start with two of the same item.
 Blue Baby, Azazel, and The Lost have additional exclusions.